Tight factorizations of girth-$g$-regular graphs: Applications to 3-dimensional geometry

 In all edge-labelling pairs in $Q$ (Fig.~\ref{16}), the first number is associated to a trapezoid and the second one to a parallelogram, each number printed in its associated color.

-We subdivide the six faces of $Q$ into four quarters each and label them 1 to 4, setting external counterclockwise (or internal clockwise) orientations to the faces, so that the two quarter numbers corresponding to an edge of any given face yield, via the defined orientation, the labelling pair as defined in the previous paragraph.
-This is represented in the center and rightmost cubes in Fig.~\ref{16}.
+We subdivide the six faces of $Q$ into four quarters each, and label such quarters with the numbers 1 to 4, setting external counterclockwise (or internal clockwise) orientations to the faces, so that the two numbers corresponding to an edge of any given face yield, via the defined orientation, the labelling pair as defined above.
+This is represented in the upper center and upper right 3-cubes in Fig.~\ref{16}.

 We can identify the cube $Q$ with the union of the pairwise distinct intersections $M_i\cap M_j$, ($1\leq i<j\leq 4$).
-This way, $Q$ becomes formed by the segments:
+This union becomes formed by the segments:

-where each segment is suffixed with its trapezoid color number as a subindex and its parallelogram color number as a superindex.
-The first to third lines in~(\ref{(5)}) display those segments of $Q$ parallel to the first to third coordinates, respectively.
-Fig.~\ref{15} represents the M\"obius strips $M_i$ in $Q$, for $i=1,2,3,4$, with the $i$-colored edges corresponding to the trapezoids and parallelograms of each $M_i$ labeled via $x_i^j$, ($x=t$ for trapezoid; $x=p$ for parallelogram; $j\in\{h,v,d\}$ for horizontal, vertical and in-depth edges of $Q$, respectively). \end{proof}
+where each segment has its trapezoid color number as a subindex and its parallelogram color number as a superindex.
+The first, second and third lines in~(\ref{(7)}) display those segments of $Q$ parallel to the first, second and third coordinates, respectively.